Faisal Naseem

-Faisal Naseem (born 20 July 1973) is a Maldivian politician who is Vice President of the Maldives, following the election of President Ibrahim Mohamed Solih on 23 September 2018.
-He assumed office on 17 November 2018, and succeeded the former Vice President Abdulla Jihad.
+Faisal Naseem (born 20 July 1973) is a Maldivian politician who served as vice president of the Maldives from 2018 to 2023.
+He was elected to office as the running mate of Ibrahim Mohamed Solih in the 2018 presidential election.
 Prior to his election, Naseem served for many years in the social sector, particularly in tourism.

-Vice President Faisal fulfilled the responsibilities of the President for 3 hours and 30 minutes on 25th February 2022.
+As vice president, Naseem fulfilled the responsibilities of the president for 3 hours and 30 minutes on 25 February 2022 when the president underwent a medical procedure.
 He is the longest serving vice president in Maldivian history as of 2023.